 - Assistance to find work

-The overall graduation rate of UNC is close to 46%.
+The overall graduation rate of University of Northern Colorado is close to 46%.

 |Number of Year to Graduate||Percent of Entering Class|